LayneNi/Portfolio/README.md

 ## Description

 This is my portfolio page, created in React with the assistance of Material-ui styles.
-I had so much fun creating this and i cannot wait to continue adding to it and building upon what ive created.
+This application was the first time that I have ever created using an application using react and material UI.
+Both of these tools were very useful and streamlined the creation of this application very much.
+I had so much fun creating this and I cannot wait to continue adding to it and building upon what I've created.

 ## Table of Contents